 Permissive licences typically explicitly grant sublicensing rights with varying degrees of conditions.
 Therefore, projects under permissive licences can be relicensed, changing the licensing status of the modified code.
 This is typically done to apply a commercial licence, which some often disguise by applying an open source looking “source-available” or “fauxpen” licence.
 This may be undesirable if the original intention was to keep the software free.
 Copyleft licences effectively prohibit sublicensing for relevant code, as it must be redistributed under the same licence terms.

-Preserving original copyrights and notices is a critical legal and ethical aspect of using, modifying, or distributing software.
+Preserving original copyrights and notices is a critical legal and ethical aspect of using, modifying or distributing software.
 These notices ensure proper recognition of the original creators and maintain the integrity of the licence terms.

 Patents and patent rights are sometimes addressed in licence texts, providing explicit patent grants.
 Examples include GPL (LGPL, GPL, AGPL), Apache 2.0, EPL and EUPL.
 Some licences may not mention patent rights explicitly, but their language may imply such grants.
-Patent-related issues can particularly arise when derived works are distributed under a different licence, but also with permissively licensed originals.
+Patent-related issues can particularly arise when derived works are distributed under a different licence along with permissively licensed original parts.
 Licence texts may include patent-related clauses such as:

 Defensive termination, which automatically ends granted patent rights if the licensee initiates patent litigation against the authors or contributors.